First-Time Offender Defense Attorney in Miami

 Mental Health Treatment Court

 Mental Health Court replaces the traditional criminal justice system with a voluntary diversion program for non-violent defendants who suffer from severe mental illnesses like schizophrenia, bipolar disorder, and major depression.
 In Mental Health Court, the primary focus is on community-based treatment, support services, and individualized transition planning for the defendant upon successful completion of the court program.
-This is a best-case scenario and genuine form of rehabilitation for first-time nonviolent offenders.
+This is a best-case scenario and a genuine form of rehabilitation for first-time nonviolent offenders.

 Contact an Experienced First-Time Offender Defense Attorney in Miami